dobernike/expense-tracker/README.md

 `Expense deleted successfully`

-# Requirements
+# Description of CLI

-Application should run from the command line and should have the following features:
+Application run from the command line and have the following features:

 Users can add an expense with a description and amount.